Uncover the Small Town Charms of Apalachicola

 By Herb Hiller

-There's only one road in and out of town, only one traffic light and it's 71 miles to the nearest movie theater, but folks in Apalachicola, Florida don't feel deprived.
+There's only one road in and out of town, only one traffic light and it's 71 miles to the nearest movie theater.
+But folks in Apalachicola, Fla., don't feel deprived.
 People stay because of what the Northwest Florida town doesn't have.

 Some people come to this northwest Florida town and never leave.
 World-traveled hotel interior designer Lynn Wilson bought two houses.
 First was a 1905 mansion built of cedar and black cypress.

 "There was only one bathroom when I bought the house," said Wilson, "and no closets."
 Fifty-five of the 59 windows were broken.
 One whole side had wood rot.
 The second floor was falling and all the porches had fallen off.
 The widow's walk was gone.

 Wilson's compulsion is now the Coombs House Inn, one of the spiffiest B&Bs in Florida.
 Her home nearby in the National Register Historic District is appropriately named Lynn Haven.

 Food writer and cookbook author Jane Doerfer decided to teach cooking in an adapted 19th-century plantation house that she had moved to for a view of the shrimp boat marina.